rails/rails/guides/source/asset_pipeline.md

     This layout includes the `main.css` stylesheet and `main.js` JavaScript file in your application.

-4. Precompile Assets for Production

-    In development, assets are served directly from the source, however, in production, you must precompile assets.
-Run the following command to generate the precompiled assets:

-    ```bash
-    $ bin/rails assets:precompile
-    ```

-    This step bundles and optimizes your assets for faster delivery in production.

-5. Start your Rails server:
+4. Start your Rails server:

     ```bash
     $ bin/rails server